 The complex of passages and twisting stairs in Whitehaven Abbey is not easily memorized.
 To navigate the maze requires concentration even for a monk of many winters.
-White-bearded Zadoc had seen many winters, and also had a situation on his hands.
-He could no longer wager that things would somehow work themselves out: a monk had gone missing.
+Zadoc had seen many winters, as his shaggy white beard testified.
+That is why the Abbot requested his help.
+A serious situation had arisen.
+A monk had gone missing.

 Zadoc widened the search.
 He was not lingering in the Caves of Penitence and no one had seen him in the town below.
 Although confessed by all to be a star novice, he must have traveled off somewhere.

 This was about to become serious for Abbot Cromna.
 If they did not find the monk, he would have to account for it before both God and King he would stand to answer.

 Abbot was stretched out on the alban tile, prostrate before the altar, his face to the floor.
 Being overseer and spiritual father, he suspected that it must be his own fault.
 He was a good Abbot, not ever neglecting duty, but with all the preparations for the feast day of St. Ambrosius the Nephilid, the empty spot had slipped his notice.
 When at last he found out, he at once ordered all monks to pray.

 A cloud of incense floated through the air.
 It had lingered from earlier in the morning.
 The fragrance of it was etherial and unearthly, not sweet and flowery.

 Abbot grabbed his crutches and set them upright, and began to pull himself from the floor.
 It took some strength, but he was middle-aged and his arms were in good shape.

 Zadoc finally arrived and entered .
 He steadied the Abbot who was struggling to get up.
 When at last standing firm Abbot nodded thanks to him.

 “Zadoc, you are late.
 Did you get lost in the maze?”